rubicus/rubicus.github.io/_posts/2016-09-20-repairing-tv-2.markdown

 Anyway, after a while I was finally happy with the result.
-The chip wasn't pitch perfect in position (to little for me to see with just my eyes however), but there was no risk of bad connection or shorts.
+The chip wasn't pitch perfect in position (to little for me to see with just my eyes however), but there was no risk of a bad connection or shorts.
 So here's another crappy picture with the new chip in placce! :) With the edge of a swedish 1 kr coin for comparison, to give a sense of scale.